ericwbailey/ericwbailey.website/source/published/my-mastodon-strategy.md

 Unfortunately, it is far easier for a motivated individual to circumvent blocks on Mastodon.
 This makes things like [brigading](https://institute.global/policy/social-media-futures-what-brigading) a lot more commonplace.
 Double-unfortunately, Mastodon’s current general population skews more towards tech-literate, meaning there’s a higher than normal chance they possess the skills to bypass platform protections.

-## Mastodon isn’t Twitter and you should stop trying to treating it as such
+## Mastodon isn’t Twitter and you should stop trying to treat it as such

 Preemptively adding this common refrain from the Mastodon community at-large should indicate the culture of unsolicited mansplaining that is still prevalent.

 The point is not that I’m trying to fit Twitter-shaped interactions into Mastodon.
 The point is I’m trying to make this social network engaging enough to use through a whole host of unofficial tools and esoteric processes.

-Let [Mastodon’s new server discovery experience](https://joinmastodon.org/servers) be evidence pointing to that point.
+Let [Mastodon’s new server discovery experience](https://joinmastodon.org/servers) be evidence pointing to that previous point.

 ## This all said